 Making a claim against the defendant may take an emotional toll on you.
 It is often found that the defendant will have a side to their argument that results in blaming you for your accident.
 You must have a counter argument.
-It seems simple enough, but without the right preparation, you can see the compensation you are seeking slip away.
+It seems simple enough, but without the right preparation, the compensation you are seeking may slip away.

-You can make this case, however, if you are more at fault for you accident that the defendant, you won’t be receiving any sort of compensation.
+You can make your case.
+However, if you are more at fault for your accident than the defendant, you won’t be receiving any sort of compensation.

-The defendant will make cases against you.
+The defendant will also make a case against you.
 Here are some common arguments: